 Two University of Nevada, Reno professors have developed a website and a game application for iPhones that allows users to test their knowledge of President Barack Obama and presidential candidate Mitt Romney.

-Available at The Prez Debate and at the iTunes store by searching for the app Prez Debate, the game presents random quotes and users choose which candidate they think said them.
+Available at the iTunes store by searching for the app Prez Debate, the game presents random quotes and users choose which candidate they think said them.
 Users are told if they "chose wisely" or "chose poorly" after each question and are given their correct number of answers after each set of five quotes.

 The professors who collaborated on the project, Larry Dailey and Sushil Louis, look at their work as play and are firm believers that people learn best when they are "at play."
 Dailey, who wrote the website and app, is a professor and the Reynolds Chair of Media Technology in the Donald W. Reynolds School of Journalism.
 Louis, who came up with the idea, is a computer science and engineering professor in the College of Engineering.
 Despite being in what are considered two very different disciplines, the two share a warm friendship, philosophy on learning and common approach to their work as educators.